djknit/Google-Books-Search/README.md

 * Any user can save books to the "Public List" which is shared by all site visitors.
 * Users who are logged in can also save books to their personal list which can not be viewed by other users.
 * Privacy settings can be adjusted so that users can choose to share their username or email address or remain anonymous when they post to the Public List.
+*
+* Passwords are hashed using Bcrypt before they are stored in the database.
+* Routes are protected on the back end so that users are unable to access data they do not have permission for.
+*

 ## Technologies Used